TPZ-CORE/tpz_core/README.md

 - All the commands and descriptions and permissions are fully configurable.

-## Webhooks
+# Webhooks

-You want your webhooks to be fully-protected by DevTools or Injections?
-You better checkout `server\tp-server_webhooks.lua` file which allows you to add webhooks and get them through the API (`TPZ.GetWebhookUrl(webhook)`) for using them to other scripts.
-## Support
+All webhooks management are located on `tpz_core/server/discord/webhooks.lua` file and not through the script's config, the configuration file is shared, and since it is shared, a RedM Executer can find all of your script webhooks easily and spam or share them to others.

 For more information and support related to our Framework you can contact us on our discord: https://discord.gg/Ms7TR9VsAB